pyvec/naucse.python.cz/lessons/git-en/install/index.md

 > [note]
 > Running `git config` does not print any message that the operation was successful.
-> This is normal; there are a lot of other commands, like `cd`.
+> This is normal; many other commands behave like that, for example `cd`.
 >
-> You can check the current git configuration with the command:
+> You can check your current git configuration with the command:
 >
 > ```console
 > $ git config --global --list